drag94/google-research/tft/README.md

-# Temporal Fusion Transformers for Interpretable Multi-horizon Time Series Forecasting
+# Hands-on Temporal Fusion Transformers for Time Series Forecasting

 To check the performances of this neural network, check the file Results_with_graphs_risultati